 - He is bad enough to kill you.

 v.
-Adverbs of Affirmation and negation: Indicate assertion and express the one’s reaction to question.
+Adverb of Affirmation and negation: Indicate assertion and express the one’s reaction to question.

 - Yes, I can.

 vi.
 Adverb of Frequency: Expresses the frequency of an action and answer the question “How often”?